openstack-infra/system-config/doc/puppet.rst

 Overview
 --------

-Instead of using a cron job, StackForge uses a puppet master to host the puppet manifests and modules.
-The other nodes then connect to this as puppet agents to get their configuration.
+Puppet agent is a mechanism use to pull puppet manifests and configuration from a centralized master.
+This means there is only one place that needs to hold secure information such as passwords, and only one location for the git repo holding the modules.

 Puppet Master
 -------------